coastwatch-training/CoastWatch-Tutorials/mask-shallow-ocean-color/R/mask-shallow-ocean-color.md

 ## Acknowledgements

-Thanks to Kisei Tanaka, the tutorial is modified based on the scripts he developed for the EDS.
-And part of the tutorial is modified based on the previous version developed by Melanie Abecassis and Thomas Oliver.
+Special thanks to Kisei Tanaka from NOAA's Pacific Islands Fisheries Science Center (PIFSC) for his contributions to this tutorial, which is adapted from the scripts he developed.
+Additionally, portions of this tutorial have been revised based on a previous version created by Melanie Abecassis and Thomas Oliver.